List of Mr. Men: Mr. Noisy

 Mr. Noisy is the 16th book in the Mr. Men series by Roger Hargreaves.
 Mr. Noisy is always loud.
-He lives on top of a hill and must go to Wobbletown at the bottom of the hill to do errands.
+He lives on the top of a hill and must go to Wobbletown at the bottom of the hill to do errands.
 He shouts to Mrs. Crumb, the baker, "I'D LIKE A LOAF OF BREAD!" and he shouts to Mr. Bacon, the butcher, "I'D LIKE A PIECE OF MEAT!"
 Having just about had it with Mr. Noisy's noisiness, Mrs. Crumb and Mr. Bacon come up with a plan.
-Next day, when Mr. Noisy goes shopping at both their shops again, Mrs. Crumb and Mr. Bacon just pretend not to hear him.
-Next day, when Mr. Noisy tries again at both shops, he realises that he has to be quiet if he's to get what he wants.
+The next day, when Mr. Noisy goes shopping at both their shops again, Mrs. Crumb and Mr. Bacon just pretend not to hear him.
+The next day, when Mr. Noisy tries again at both shops, he realises that he has to be quiet if he's to get what he wants.
 He also learns not to clump his shoes, not to open and shut doors loudly, and he also learns to whisper.

-In the 2008 TV series The Mr. Men Show, Mr. Noisy remains relatively the same in terms of appearance, though his shoes are changed from orange to brown and he is given a megaphone-styled bullhorn to emphasize his character trait.
+In the 2008 TV series The Mr. Men Show, Mr. Noisy remains relatively the same in terms of appearance, though his shoes are changed from orange to brown and he is given a megaphone-styled bullhorn to emphasise his character trait.
 His boots make loud stomping sounds when he walks.
 He lives next door to Mr. Quiet in a stereo-shaped house.
 His catchphrase is "I CAN'T HEAR YOU!" and occasionally "THIS IS SUPER!".
-His last appearance was in the episode "Travel", where he turned into a giant, red, loud whale by Little Miss Magic, after he said that he was as thirsty as a whale, but he may appear in a new season someday.
+His last appearance was in the episode "Travel", where he turned into a giant, red, loud whale by Little Miss Magic after he said that he was as thirsty as a whale, but he may appear in a new season someday.
 In the US and UK versions, he is voiced by Richard Epcar and Rob Rackstraw, respectively.

 Mr. Noisy appears under the titles Monsieur Bruit (French), Don Ruidoso (Spanish), Unser Herr Laut (German), Ο Κύριος Φασαρίας (Greek), 시끄럼씨 (Korean), 吵鬧先生 (Taiwan), Meneertje Brulmans (Dutch), מר קולרם (Hebrew), and Senhor Barulhento (Portuguese).